Editing the Wentworth Letter

 It turns out, Joseph didn't need to worry about Mr. Barstow declining to "publish the account entire."
-Instead, he needed to worry about the Curriculum Committee.
+Instead, he needed to worry about the Curriculum Department.

 It's bad enough that they deleted the important passage in red, but they even deleted the "also" so readers would have no idea that the Book told us something else important.

-For which of the following reasons did the Curriculum Committee delete the passage?
+For which of the following reasons did the Curriculum Department delete the passage?

 1. Because it is no longer considered an "official position" the way Joseph Smith himself considered it.

 2. Because it contradicts the Mesoamerican and two-Cumorahs theory.*

 3. Because it contradicts what modern anthropological and evolutionary science tells us about the history of humanity.